Is a Treaty the Solution that Aboriginal People Need?

-In 2017, let’s not be distracted by symbolism and ‘quick fixes’such as treaties, however alluring they might seem to be.
+Let’s not be distracted by symbolism and ‘quick fixes’ such as treaties, however alluring they might seem to be.
 Let’s focus on providing Aboriginal people with real hope and help, even if this means tackling the tough issues such as child abuse and violence, or making unpopular decisions like relocating people from dysfunctional and economically unsustainable communities to centres with facilities where they can thrive.

 Aboriginal people are Australian citizens and as such are surely entitled to what Australia has to offer.
-But partaking in those offerings means abandoning the ‘us-them’ mentality which underpins the treaty mindset - a mindset that has only served to keep Aboriginal people marginalised and promote disharmony between Aboriginal and non-Aboriginal Australians.
-Let’s follow the advice of young Aboriginal leader Jacinta Price: “The way forward has to be a unified effort; not an ‘us and them’ approach but an open and honest journey together.”
-Does anyone remember the vision of the Council for Aboriginal Reconciliation? – “A united Australia that respects this land of ours, values Aboriginal and Torres Strait Islander heritage, and provides justice and equity for all.”
-Let’s make that our vision in 2017.
+But partaking in those offerings means abandoning the ‘us-them’ mentality which underpins the treaty mindset—a mindset that has only served to keep Aboriginal people marginalised and promote disharmony between Aboriginal and non-Aboriginal Australians.